Nursing Home Neglect

 Signs of Abuse in a Nursing Home

 When you put a loved one in a nursing home, you only have their best intentions in mind.
-More often than not, it’s when your loved one is in need of additional medical attention and assistance that you turn to this means of care, so the last thing that crosses
+More often than not, it’s when your loved one is in need of additional medical attention and assistance that you turn to this means of care, so the last thing that crosses…

 How To Prepare Your Loved One (And Yourself) For Life In Their New Nursing Home

 Moving your loved one into a nursing home is a life-changing experience — for the both of you.
-You want to make this transition as smooth and easy as possible, but if this is your first time doing this for a loved one, how can you best prepare the both
+You want to make this transition as smooth and easy as possible, but if this is your first time doing this for a loved one, how can you best prepare the both…

 How Bedsores Can Be A Sign Of Nursing Home Abuse

 If you have a loved one in a nursing home, you want to know that they are being taken care of and that they’re in good, safe hands.
-Nursing home abuse is often the last thing that crosses our minds when it comes to the care of our loved ones,
+Nursing home abuse is often the last thing that crosses our minds when it comes to the care of our loved ones,…

-- Check for any reviews online
+Check for reviews online

-- Observe the condition of the structures on the property
+Observe the condition of the structures on the property

-- Look for signs of lawn maintenance and other regular upkeep
+Look for signs of lawn maintenance and other regular upkeep

-- Check for handrails and easy wheelchair access
+Check for handrails and easy wheelchair access

-- Is the food healthy, nutritious and well cooked?
+Is the food healthy, nutritious, and well-cooked?

-- What is the overall mood of the establishment?
+What is the overall mood of the establishment?

-- Do the staff care about their residents?
+Do the staff care about their residents?

 Whether inside or outside a nursing home, it’s a crime for a caretaker to abuse, neglect, or exploit an elderly person.
 (See 21 OK Stat § 21-843.1, § 21-843.2, § 21-843.3, and § 21-843.4.)

 Oklahoma law makes it a felony for a caregiver to mistreat an elderly person in any way.
-In part, this law states,
+In part, this law states:

-“No caretaker or other person shall abuse, commit financial neglect, neglect, commit sexual abuse, or exploit any person entrusted to the care of such caretaker or other person in a nursing facility or other setting, or knowingly cause, secure, or permit any of these acts to be done.”
+“No caretaker or other person shall abuse, commit financial neglect, neglect, commit sexual abuse, or exploit any person trusted to the care of such caretaker or other person in a nursing facility or other setting, or knowingly cause, secure, or permit any of these acts to be done.”

 The law also prohibits verbal abuse, neglect, sexual exploitation, and financial abuse.